kresnasatya/brownie/README.md

 # Brownie

-Practical learn how to make browser engine by read Browser Engineering book
+Practical learn how to make browser engine by read Browser Engineering book.

+REMINDER: This repo is not for how to make sophisticated browser engine.
+Instead, it teach us how browser engine is designed.

 ## Why I create this repo?